thepurplebubble/meta/TLDR.md

 # Introduction

-Hey!
-This is Purple Bubble.
-We're a crew of teens on a mission to make messaging epic again.
-Zero tracking, spying, or data selling.
-Everything is end-to-end encrypted, signed, and decentralized.
-All open source.
+We're Purple Bubble, a crew of teens on a mission to make messaging epic again!
+Tired of feeling like the product in those other apps?
+We get it.
+That's why we're building something new: an app that puts YOU in control.
+No ads, no data mining, no creepy algorithms.
+Just you, your friends, and a whole lot of fun.

+We're in the super-early stages (think building a pillow fort!), and we're looking for awesome testers to join our inner circle.
+You can sign up for our newsletter at [purplebubble.org](purplebubble.org) - we promise it'll be way more exciting than your dentist's newsletter.
+4-5 updates a year, no spam.

 > **Wanna chat?**
 >